Import

 import { Lucid } from "lucid-cardano";

-const lucid = await Lucid.new();
+const lucid = new Lucid();

-Note: Lucid is an ES Module.
-You need to set {"type" : "module"} in your package.json.
+Note: Lucid is an ES Module. --experimental-wasm-modules flag needs to be set in Node.js as well as { "type": "module" } in package.json.

 To bundle your NPM project you may need to adjust your bundler.
 For instance when using Webpack you need to enbale in the webpack.config.json: